comorris/sros-evpn-mpls/README.md

 Now let's take a big leap and remove mpls and rsvp completely from all routers!!

-Run the below commands on Leaf1, Leaf2, Leaf3 and Spine1
+Run the below commands on Leaf1, Leaf2, Leaf3 and Spine1:
 ```
 /configure router delete rsvp
 /configure router delete mpls
 ```

-Verify that SR-OSPF tunnels are used int the tunnel table
+Verify that SR-OSPF tunnels are used int the tunnel table:
 ```
 show router tunnel-table
 ```

-Verify all MACs are still in the fdb table
+Verify all MACs are still in the fdb table:
 ```
 show service id 10 fdb detail
 ```